HugoAi2bc/TRiP/README.md

 *kmer_min*: minimum read length
 *kmer_max*: maximum read length
 #### Statistical settings
 To be able to perform statistical analyzes, you must define a reference condition as well as your thresholds.
-We have pre-define them:
+*reference_condition*: it correspond to the reference biological_condition_name We have pre-define them:
 *p-val*: defined at 0.01 to keep only genes with a high confidence.
 *logFC*: defined at 0 to keep all the genes.
 #### Window for qualitative test